 Challenges with Preferred deals

-There is no doubt that preferred deals can increase your average revenue and help you in getting the right price for your premium inventory, but there are some challenges as well which you should address before getting into implementation.
+No doubt, preferred deals can increase your average revenue and help you in getting the right price for your premium inventory, but there are some challenges as well that you should address before getting into implementation.

-- Unfilled Impressions: The buyer has the option to not buy your inventory.
-If the buyer rejects the offer then the impression moves to private auction even if it still remains unsold then it moves to the open market.
-During all these transfers, the possibility of the impression to remain unfilled still looms above the publisher.
+- Unfilled Impressions: The buyer has the option not to buy your inventory.
+If the buyer rejects the offer, then the impression moves to a private auction.
+Even if it remains unsold, then it moves to the open market.
+During all these transfers, the possibility of the impression remaining unfilled still looms above the publisher.

 - Entry Barrier: The publisher has to be big enough to catch the attention of big advertisers for preferred deals.
 This factor limits the entry of small publishers.

-- Risk of Undervaluation: The competition in the open market can take the prices of your inventory higher.
-While dealing with the advertiser privately, you need to be aware of the right value of your inventory otherwise you have the risk of undervaluing your inventory.
-If you sold the inventory at the wrong price then there is no competition in preferred deals to push that price higher.
+- Risk of Undervaluation: Open market competition can increase your inventory prices.
+While dealing with the advertiser privately, you need to be aware of the right value of your inventory otherwise, you risk undervaluing your inventory.
+If you sold the inventory at the wrong price, there is no competition in preferred deals to increase that price.